PetRescue/pr-pin/README.md

 customer # => #<PR::Pin::Struct::Customer>

 # And then attach a subscription using the plan token from
-# the plans endpoint (you may need to create the plan first)
+# the plans endpoint (you will need to create the plan first)
 subscription = PR::Pin.subscriptions.create(
   plan_token: 'plan_2d16b31863015a57820b70',
   customer_token: 'cus_9d18a4516a6ae777-NDecB'